nradulovic/nk-event-driven-system/documentation/DEVELOPER_MANUAL.md

 # Error handling

-Error handling in Nano Kernel is using _return value_ method.
+Error handling in Neon Kit is using _return value_ method.
 - __G0100__: The overall look of functions needs to comform to the following style:

       int function(void)